Skip navigation

 2. The College Dean submits a nomination to the promotion committee which includes:

-1. an evidence-based case recommending promotion on the basis of a holistic appraisal of the quality, productivity and impact of staff achievement and demonstrated leadership in research/creative activity, education (optional in research intensive applications) and service to the ANU and wider community, which is commensurate with level E2, as well as demonstrated pre-eminence in the nominated area(s) and may include a statement on the impact of COVID-19 on academic achievements;
+1. an evidence-based case (five A4 pages maximum) recommending promotion on the basis of a holistic appraisal of the quality, productivity and impact of staff achievement and demonstrated leadership in research/creative activity, education (optional in research intensive applications) and service to the ANU and wider community, which is commensurate with level E2, as well as demonstrated pre-eminence in the nominated area(s) and may include a relative to opportunity statement (where applicable);;

 2. supervisor endorsement;